zannloo/tp/docs/DeveloperGuide.md

       Use case resumes at step 1.

 * 2b.
-The given description is invalid.
+The given description is empty/duplicated.

     * 2b1.
 ProfBook shows an error message.